Saadlkh/BostonHouse-ML/README.md

 3. **`Lasso`**: 23.044656779993783
 4. **`Ridge`**: 23.495220496810933

+> We use the RMSE to evaluate the accuracy of predictions in the same units as the target variable.
+> Use RMSE to measure prediction accuracy, especially if large errors are important.

-The smaller the MSE number, the better the model, with range: 0 to infinity (lower is better), which means that the **randomforestregressor** model is the best
+The smaller the MSE number, the better the model, with range: 0 to infinity (lower is better), which means that the **randomforestregressor** model is the best.

-We use the RMSE to evaluate the accuracy of predictions in the same units as the target variable.

 **More sensitive to large errors (outliers).**